-At Conneaut, in consequence of the overbearing conduct of Col. J. S. Vreeland, and his usurping and exercising authority not connected with his duty or office, it was deemed advisable, by the officers in council, either to degrade or dismiss him altogether; but as he was in possession of some important secrets relative to the expedition, and being also of an implacable and vindictive disposition, and having it in his power to do much harm, should either of the above alternatives be adopted, it was resolved to recommend Gen. McLeod to appoint him Brigade Inspector, as the duties of that office would place him more immediately under his eye, and remove him from the command of his regiment, who literally detested him.
-This was in fact degrading him; yet he was too ignorant to know the difbrence, and accepted the office cheerfully.
-But fearful of after consequences, it was deemed advisable to appoint him master of ordnance, in hopes that this additional trust would simulate him to every exertion in securing the arms and brwarding them to Portland City.
-In order to assist Vreeand in collecting and transporting the arms and baggage, Mr. Henderson was appointed his assistant, who was orthwith directed to return to Buffalo with despatches, as well as to collect and forward the arms secreted at the dif-Frent places designated in his instructions.
-Vreeland, at the same time, received his orders to forward those in his possession and accompany them in person to the same place, and there remain till further orders.
+At Conneaut, in conseque of Col. J. S. Vreeland, and h thority not connected with h advisable, by the officers in dismiss him altogether; bu the arms.
+He appertaining; the discharge eral with Seward, wring to Maria appearance of the series of the series some important secrets relative to the expedition, and being also of an implacable and vindictive disposition, and having it in his power to do much harm, should either of the above alternatives be adopted, it was resolved to recommend Gen. McLeod to appoint him Brigade Inspector. as the duties of that office would place him more immediately under his eye, and remove him from the command of his regiment, who literally detested him.
+This was in fact degrading him; yet he was too ignorant to know the difference, and accepted the office cheerfully.
+But fearful of after consequences, it was deemed advisable to appoint him master of ordnance, in hopes that this additional trust would stimulate him to every exertion in securing the arms and forwarding them to Portland City.
+In order to assist Vreeland in collecting and transporting the arms and baggage, a Mr. Henderson was appointed his assistant, who was forthwith directed to return to Buffalo with despatches, as well as to collect and forward the arms secreted at the difnough to dishearten common med, out to be diverted from the the same time received his and returned to be diverted from the men, instead of desponding of the diverted from the the same time, received his orders to forward those in his possession and accompany the same time, received his orders to forward those in his